 It was far from perfect and our campaign continued, achieving stronger legislation in 1975 when the National Parks Act became law.
 By the end of the 1980s the Flora and Fauna Guarantee Act passed through State Parliament and in 1998 legislation created Parks Victoria, a statutory authority to manage our unique parks estate.

 Preventing inappropriate development

-Developers and governments have sought at various times to establish major commercial developments within national parks.
-Each time the VNPA and its supporters have successfully resisted them, including:
+Developers and governments have tried to establish major commercial developments within national parks.
+Each time VNPA community has successfully resisted them, including:

-Attempts in the late 1960s to create an artificial lake and new motel accommodation in Mt Buffalo National Park Chalet were finally abandoned in 1972.
+- Attempts in the late 1960s to create an artificial lake and new motel accommodation in Mt Buffalo National Park Chalet were abandoned in 1972.

-The same government policy resulted in inappropriate development proposals for the Quarantine Station inside Point Nepean National Park in 2014.
+- Inappropriate development proposals for the Quarantine Station inside Point Nepean National Park appeared in 2014.
 It was not the first time inappropriate developments proposed for the site were successfully opposed by the VNPA and may not be the last.